Kdoggg666/MS4/README.md

 ## Credits

 ### Code
-- Majority of the code was taken and modified from the Code Institute Boutique Ado walkthrough project which I relied heavily on.
+- The Code Institute Boutique Ado walkthrough project was used as a reference for this project.
 Other code taken and modified from the Bootstrap, Django and Python documentation.

 ### Content
 - Care guide text taken and modified from [Reptiles Magazine](https://www.reptilesmagazine.com/) and [Reptile Advisor](https://www.reptileadvisor.com)